Rodgers out for NFL season with torn Achilles

 Last updated on .From the section American Football

-Aaron Rodgers will miss the rest of the NFL season, with tests confirming the quarterback has a torn Achilles tendon.
+New York Jets quarterback Aaron Rodgers will miss the rest of the NFL season with a torn Achilles tendon.

-The four-time Most Valuable Player suffered the injury just four snaps into his New York Jets debut.
+The four-time Most Valuable Player suffered the injury just four snaps into his Jets debut.

 Rodgers, widely considered one of the best quarterbacks of all time, had spent his 18-year professional career with Green Bay Packers until he asked for a trade in the off-season.